openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ![ZMNHLD product image](https://www.cd-jackson.com/zwave_device_uploads/498/498_default.png)

+The ZMNHLD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 This Z-Wave module is used to regulate temperature.
 Regulation is done using full wave PWM technology.
 The module can be controlled either through Z-wave network or through the wall switch.
 The module is designed to be mounted inside a “flush mounting box” and is hidden behind a traditional wall switch.
 Module measures power consumption of connected device.
 It is designed to act as repeater in order to improve range and stability of Z-wave network.